tstatler/doctools/guides/node/standard/README.md

 "run" command is executed to start the app locally, or when running the app in the cloud.

+If your application's `package.json` file does not specify a `main` field, Node.ACS will now look at the `scripts.start` field in `package.json` to determine the main module to launch.
+Node.ACS will execute start script using `npm start`.
+This feature is only available to standard Node.js applications, not those that use the MVC framework.

+You also need to set your application's port number to 8080.
+You can either add a `service.port` field to your `package.json` file or set the `port` environment variable:

+    acs config --set port=8080

+See the [NPM documentation](https://www.npmjs.org/doc/misc/npm-scripts.html) on the "scripts" package.json field.

 ## Node.js Engine

 You can specify which version of Node.js to run your application on.
 Use the `engines` field in